ronBP95/port3.0/README.md

 <br>

-I decided to go with building this portfolio out with HTML, CSS, and Javascript because I wanted to build out a single page application and did not anticipate any need for components which I had previously used in V2 of my portfolio.
+I decided to go with building this portfolio out with **HTML**, **CSS**, and **Javascript** because I wanted to build out a single page application and did not anticipate any need for components which I had previously used in V2 of my portfolio.
 I also felt that using these technologies were the easiest (for me at least) to customize without the usage of node modules, libraries or any other third party assets.

 <br>